-- 5.13 You must consider at the earliest stage possible whether you have an interest to declare in relation to any matter which is to be considered.
+- 5.14 You must consider at the earliest stage possible whether you have an interest to declare in relation to any matter which is to be considered.
 You should consider whether agendas for meetings raise any issue of declaration of interest.
 Your declaration of interest must be made as soon as practicable at a meeting where that interest arises.
-If you do identify the need for a declaration of interest only when a particular matter is being discussed you must declare the interest as soon as you realise it is necessary. - 5.14 The oral statement of declaration of interest should identify the item or items of business to which it relates.
+If you do identify the need for a declaration of interest only when a particular matter is being discussed you must declare the interest as soon as you realise it is necessary. - 5.15 The oral statement of declaration of interest should identify the item or items of business to which it relates.
 The statement should begin with the words "I declare an interest".
-The statement must be sufficiently informative to enable those at the meeting to understand the nature of your interest but need not give a detailed description of the interest.
+The statement must be sufficiently informative to enable those at the meeting to understand the nature of your interest and determine whether or not you may continue to participate in the discussion and voting, if you are a voting member, on the item.
+Yu may be asked for further information for that purpose.